jevon71-work/puppet-vagrant/README.md

 * `vagrant hostmanager` # automajic for /etc/hosts

-* `vagrant ssh puppet` # log into this box. do your puppet foo
+* `vagrant ssh jcwlinux01` # log into this box. do your puppet foo

-### inside puppetmaster

-* `sudo sh /vagrant/bootfiles/centosPM.sh` # install puppetmaster and *screen*

-* run `screen`

-* start puppet master with `puppet master --no-daemonize`

-* All hosts are *autosigned*.
-No need to sign certs.

-### inside puppet agent

-* `vagrant ssh [node]` # log into "agent". puppet agent foo here

-install puppet agent

-* `sudo sh /vagrant/bootfiles/centosPA.sh`

-Agent wil be autosigned.
-So from now run;

-* `puppet agent --test`

 ## Serverspec testing

 Bring all of the boxes up.
 Use `bundle install` to install serverspec.
 Vagrant boxes are now ready for testing.

 Refer to the available list of tests below.
 These tests are role-based, in the fact that I don't care where my boxes are, but what they __do__.
 Also refer to the tree below to add new roles for server testing.

 ### Role-based testing